goodyduru/goodyduru.github.io/_posts/2022-06-08-BitTorrent.md

     begin = 49152 => 0000C000 ( 4 bytes )
     block_length = 16384 => 00004000 (4 bytes)

-    The hex values are concatenated together
+    The hex values concatenated together
     message = 0000000D080000000D0000C00000004000
 ```

-The only difference between the _cancel_ message and the _request_ message is the id i.e 8 for the _cancel_ message type against 6 for the _request_ message.
+The only difference between the _cancel_ message and the _request_ message is the id i.e. 8 for the _cancel_ message type against 6 for the _request_ message.

-The _port_ message is only needed for clients that implements a DHT tracker.
-Like the _cancel_ message, I didn't implement DHT so there's no need for miy client to send the _port_ message.
+The _port_ message is needed by clients that implement a DHT tracker.
+Like the _cancel message_, I didn't implement DHT, so there's no need for my client to send the _port_ message.

 It is sent to the receivers to notify them of the port the sender DHT's node is listening on.
 The structure of the message is shown here